 Improving Native Representation in Children’s Literature

-Dawn Quigley, author and St. Kate’s assistant professor of education, works non-stop to amplify Native voices in literature and education.
+Dawn Quigley, PhD, author and St. Kate’s assistant professor of education, works non-stop to amplify Native voices in literature and education.
 Her efforts span classrooms, community workshops, and authored works of both academic and children’s literature.
 Those endeavors are not only the fruits of her passion for social justice; they comprise a calling born of personal experiences.

 A childhood search for unrecognized historical perspective